Cameroon

 In 2022, the proportion of the rural population served with at least basic water in Cameroon was 52.5 %.
 The proportion of the rural population served with at least basic water of Cameroon increased from 34.2 % in 2000 to 52.5 % in 2022, an absolute increase of 18.3 pp increase between 2000 and 2022.

-Cameroon – proportion of total population served with at least basic water: A Global Perspective
+Cameroon – Proportion of total population served with at least basic drinking water services: A Global Perspective

-In 2022, 52.5% of Cameroon’s rural population had access to at least basic water services, up from 34.2% in 2000.
-This is significantly lower than access rates in Bangladesh, Thailand, and Vietnam, where rates reached 98.3%, 100%, and 97.2%, respectively.
-Access to safe drinking water is a fundamental human right that must be upheld for all.
-Sustainable governance is essential for ensuring the long-term availability of this vital resource through partnerships among local communities, government, and international organizations.
-Together, we can aim for a future where every rural resident enjoys reliable access to safe drinking water, and we must support initiatives that address current challenges while building a more equitable and sustainable water future for all.
+In 2022, only 52.5% of the rural population in Cameroon had access to at least basic drinking water services, a stark contrast to the impressive rates seen in Bangladesh, Thailand, and Vietnam, which stood at 98.3%, 100%, and 97.2%, respectively.
+Access to safe drinking water is a fundamental human right that must be guaranteed for everyone.
+To secure the long-term sustainability of this essential resource, it is crucial to foster effective governance through collaborative partnerships among local communities, government entities, and international organizations.
+By working together, we can strive for a future where every rural individual in Sub-Saharan Africa has dependable access to safe drinking water, and it is imperative that we support initiatives aimed at tackling current issues while creating a more equitable and sustainable water future for all.

 Cameroon-Access to Electricity